Weights in a Benson-Solomon block: K ulshammer-Puig classes

+There is a simpler resolution than the standard bar resolution for computing cohomology of a functor defined on the subdivision category of any EI-category, which was given in \cite{Linckelmann2005}.

-\begin{Lem} Let $\C$ be a saturated fusion system and let $F\colon [S(\C)] \to \Ab$ be a covariant functor.
-The cohomology groups $H^n(\C,F)$, and thus the derived functors of $\lim F$, can be computed via the cochain complex $C^*(F)$ defined as follows:
+\begin{Lem} Let $\C$ be any full subcategory of a saturated fusion system and let $F\colon [S(\C)] \to \Ab$ be a covariant functor.
+The cohomology groups $H^n([S(\C)],F)$, and thus the derived functors of $\lim F$, can be computed via the cochain complex $C^*(F)$ defined as follows:

 whose elements are viewed as functions $\alpha$ from isomorphism classes of chains of length $n$, and where $|\sigma|$ denotes the length of $\sigma$.
 The coboundary map $\delta^n \colon C^n(F) \to C^{n+1}(F)$ is defined by